agenium-scale/nsimd/include/nsimd/modules/fixed_point/README.md

 ===================

-The following nsimd operators are currently implemented, they have the same interface then the regular NSIMD library.
+The following nsimd operators are currently implemented, they have the same interface than the regular NSIMD library.

 Load / store
 ------------